 Bessemer, Alabama 35020

 Delegates should maintain $1,000,000 in coverage with $3,000,000 aggregate.

 Patient Surgical Experiences

-Yes, we operate at every session, with a demo surgery the first session, and up to eight delegate surgeries at all other sessions.
+Yes, we operate at every session, with a demo surgery the first session, and up to 20 delegate surgeries at other sessions.

 We recruit and provide patients for these sessions, or delegates may bring their own patients.
 We cannot guarantee this service for every person in every session because many factors are out of our control.
 However, we have back-up patients and make tremendous effort to provide delegates a surgery each time.
 We have been very successful at this to date.
 We provide the patients.
 We mentor your surgical experience.
 You learn and excel.

 Treatment planning for surgical cases, lectures, hands-on exercises